google/yggdrasil-decision-forests/documentation/rtd/hyper_parameters.md

 -   Ratio of the dataset (sampling without replacement) used to train individual trees for the random sampling method.
 If \"subsample\" is set and if
-    \"sampling_method\" is NOT set or set to \"NONE\", then \"sampling_method\" is implicitly set to \"RANDOM\".
+    \"sampling_method\" is NOT set or set to \"NONE\", then \"sampling_method\" is implicitely set to \"RANDOM\".
 In other words, to enable random subsampling, you only need to set "\"subsample\".

 #### [uplift_min_examples_in_treatment](https://github.com/google/yggdrasil-decision-forests/blob/main/yggdrasil_decision_forests/learner/decision_tree/decision_tree.proto)